 It seems like every day, digital marketers are faced with new and unique challenges every time they log on.
-What can small to medium sized business owners do to get a competitive advantage?
+So what can small to medium-sized business owners do to get a competitive advantage?
 Let’s dive into the numbers and see where the industry is likely going in the coming year.

 Is Content Still King?

 Yes and no is the simple answer.
 While inbound content marketing and keyword acquisition remain primary drivers behind many digital marketing efforts, really focusing on the customer/client experience is becoming increasingly important.
-Look at these three statistics from HubSpot’s State of Inbound 2020 Report.
+For example, look at these three statistics from HubSpot’s State of Inbound 2020 Report.

-- Nearly 40% of marketers says that content marketing is a very important part of their overall marketing strategy.
+- Nearly 40% of marketers say that content marketing is an important part of their overall marketing strategy.
 (Hubspot, 2020, p.10).

 - “Content Marketing Strategy” is the most searched query related to content marketing.
 (Hubspot, 202, p.10)

 - 77% of companies have a content marketing strategy.
 (HubSpot, 2020, p.
 10).

 At face value, these facts seem obvious; there isn’t a company that can survive without sales.
 However, over half of marketers stating SEO and content creation are the top inbound marketing priorities on their to-do list.

 Given the direction of SEO, Google’s overall goal, and what other professionals theorize, there will most likely be a shift towards overall user experience, combined with great content.
 Of course, content is still king, but it must be engaging and provide the visitor with value.